Key takeaways

 The one drawback to 529s is that they have to be used for “qualified education expenses.”
 If you use the money for other purposes, you’ll have to pay taxes, plus an additional 10 percent federal tax penalty on earnings.

-And 529s have become even more flexible starting in 2024 when a lifetime limit of $35,000 can be rolled into a Roth IRA plan designated for the 529’s named beneficiary.
+And 529s became even more flexible starting in 2024 when a lifetime limit of $35,000 can be rolled into a Roth IRA plan designated for the 529’s named beneficiary.
 Note that this only applies to plans that were started at least 15 years before the rollover, and only 529 contributions made at least five years before the rollover are eligible.

 Talk it over with a financial advisor

-Your Northwestern Mutual financial advisor can answer any questions you may have about 529 plans or other options and help you choose the best way to work saving for college into your budget.
+Your Northwestern Mutual financial advisor can answer any questions you may have about 529 plans or other college savings options and help you choose the best way to work saving for college into your budget.
 With a plan in place, you can feel confident that your family is on the right track.

 All investments carry some level of risk including the potential loss of all money invested.
 No investment strategy can guarantee a profit or protect against loss.
 This publication is not intended as legal or tax advice.
 Financial Representatives do not render tax advice.
 Consult with a tax professional for tax advice that is specific to your situation.